-Penrhos Country ParkHolyhead, Anglesey
+Penrhos Coastal ParkHolyhead, Anglesey

 Penrhos Coastal Park is another of Anglesey’s hidden gems.
 Set in an Area of Outstanding Beauty this 200-acre park provides plenty of space for everyone.
 There are nature trails for families to follow, a dog-friendly beach and circular walks around the headland.

-Just off the A5, this coastal park is a great free attraction that can be enjoyed by all!
+Just off the A5, this coastal park is a great free attraction that can be enjoyed by all.
 Combining coast, woodland, meadows and a sweeping sandy beach there’s endless fun to be had here.
-Whether it be walking the dog, wandering the woodland paths on wildlife watch with the family, building sandcastles, taking a paddle in the Irish Sea or taking in the views with a good old-fashioned picnic - Penrhos Park is the perfect place to explore!
+Whether it be walking the dog, wandering the woodland paths on wildlife watch with the family, building sandcastles, taking a paddle in the Irish Sea or taking in the views with a good old-fashioned picnic, Penrhos Park is the perfect place to explore!

 Discover the local wildlife that calls the nature reserve home - woodland, meadows and coastal paths mean there is a lot of diversity.
-I’d say keep your eyes peeled for the butterflies they are attracted by the wonderful wild flora and are spectacular (unfortunately notoriously hard to capture in a photo - I’ve tried!).
+Keep your eyes peeled for the butterflies that are attracted by the wonderful wild flora and are spectacular (unfortunately notoriously hard to capture in a photo - I’ve tried!).
 A great way to keep the little ones occupied whilst walking.
 Popular with birdwatchers and photographers too, it’s not just the wildlife that demand film.
 The views of the bay from the park and towards the mouth of the River Alaw then along the west coast of the island are fantastic.

 If wildlife isn’t your thing, the National Cycle Network actually runs through the park and is a great chance to get the family out and about on two wheels.
-On two feet the park offers a variety of terrain, from woodland, fields, coastal path and sandy beach which is great and there is some crossover with the Anglesey Coastal Path too.
+On two feet the park offers a variety of terrain, from woodland, fields, coastal path and sandy beach which is great and there is some crossover with the Anglesey coastal path too.

-Through the park and around the headland towards Holyhead Cricket Club is a beautiful sandy bay, with views towards the port it’s a great spot to watch lots of ferry activity.
+Through the park, and around the headland towards Holyhead Cricket Club, is a beautiful sandy bay with views towards the port.
+It’s a great spot to watch lots of ferry activity.
 It has become a family tradition at low tide on this beach to study the tide line, where all the shells collect and search for tiny cowry shells.
 They’re tiny!
 The dog also enjoys striding along this beach and paddling in peace, one of Anglesey's unrestricted beaches it’s a popular spot for dog walkers in this corner of the island.

-All in all, Penrhos Coastal Park can provide families, nature lovers and dog walkers with hours of adventure, I certainly never tire of visiting here and I’m still discovering new sights each time!
+All in all, Penrhos Coastal Park can provide families, nature lovers and dog walkers with hours of adventure.
+I certainly never tire of visiting here and I’m still discovering new sights each time!

 Daily: 7:30am - 9pm